benbahrenburg/Ti.SQ/README.md

 The minimum date that will be shown and allowed to be selected on the Ti.SQ calendar view.

+* On Android this is a creation time only property.
+You will always be able to read this value, but on Android you can only set property this on creation.

 <b>max</b> : Dictionary

 The maximum date that will be shown and allowed to be selected on the Ti.SQ calendar view.

+* On Android this is a creation time only property.
+You will always be able to read this value, but on Android you can only set property this on creation.

 <b>PagingEnabled</b> : Boolean

 Enabled by default, this property determines if the Ti.SQ calendar view allows for scrolling

+* On Android this property will always be true.

 <b>BackgroundColor</b> : String/Color